Use the KOTS administration console UI

 4. Open a web browser to http://localhost:8800.
 This opens the Admin Console.

-The first time you authenticate with the KOTS admin interface (during installation), you are prompted for your license file.
-No prompt for license information occurs whenever you re-access the KOTS admin interface for Mission Control management operations, such as adding a node.
+The system prompts you for your license file the first time you authenticate with the KOTS admin interface during installation.
+The system doesn’t prompt you for license information when you re-open the KOTS admin interface for Mission Control management operations, such as adding a node.

-To configure a NodePort service through which to access the Admin Console, do the following:
+To configure a NodePort service to open the Admin Console, do the following:

 1. Expose the KOTS admin service: